petcy342/master-thesis/README.md

 With the `\includearticle` command, you can include PDF articles and refer to them in your thesis.
 An example of this is given in the demo files (see above).
-`<citekey>` should be the same as the key in your bibliography which describes your article, and the file name of the PDF file.
+An optional first argument is the range of pages to include from the pdf file.
+The complete pdf file is included if this argument is omitted.
+The second argument is the path of the pdf file.
+The third argument is the citekey of the paper.
+This is used for putting a citation before th paper in the thesis, and to label the thesis.
 You can refer to your articles in your thesis using the reference key `art:<citekey>`.

 ```
 \includearticletex{<citekey>}